-Note that final payment is dependent on the completion of deliverables as well as hand-over notes and submission of the deliverables and subsequent approval of the FEACC and technical committee established for this purpose.
+Note that final payment is dependent on the completion of deliverables as well as the end of assignment report and submission of the deliverables and subsequent approval of the technical committee established for this purpose, FEACC and UNDP.

-8. Required Qualifications and Expertise
+9. Required Qualifications and Expertise